makrai/notes/lauscher2005-zero-hero.md

   * inventory (INV) vectors encode presence or absence of natural classes of sounds, e.g., voiced uvulars
   * FAM vectors denote memberships in language families, e.g., Indo-Germanic
   * and GEO vectors express orthodromic distances for languages w.r.t. a fixed
-* cosine similarity between the languages’ corresponding LANG 2 VEC vectors.
+* cosine similarity between the languages’ corresponding LANG 2 VEC vectors
   * Each aspect listed above (e.g., SYN, GEO, FAM) yields one scalar feature for our analysis.
 We also include
 * another feature: the z-normalized size of the target language corpus used in